file-format/Products/content/en/audio/net/libvlcsharp/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Retrieve Audio Track Info via C#</h2>
-<p>The open source API LibVLCSharp allows .NET developers to retrieve Audio track information programatically.
-In order to extract the information, first you need to load the file using the Media class and check if the file is a propert Audio track.
+<p>The open source API LibVLCSharp allows .NET developers to retrieve Audio track information programmatically.
+In order to extract the information, first you need to load the file using the Media class and check if the file is a proper Audio track.
 After that, you can extract the track information by accessing Track properties like Track.Data.Channels, Track.Data.Rate and more.</p>

 {{< /SinglePage/PageBody/features/text >}}